Warm Homes Plan: Solar and Home Upgrade Grants

 In practice, the experience for eligible households should be similar: an assessment, a recommended set of measures, installation by a certified contractor, and ownership of the installed equipment.
 The key difference may be in the range of measures available and the generosity of the grant relative to installation costs.

-If your income is too high for an outright grant but you want government-backed financing for solar, this is the track worth monitoring.
-Scotland already operates this model — see the devolved nation schemes article.
+If your income is too high for an outright grant but you want government-backed financing for solar, the loan offer is the track worth monitoring.
+Scotland already operates a comparable interest-free loan model — see the devolved nation schemes article.

 Should you wait or act now under ECO4?